shocks7/bruteforce-tool/README.md

 # Subdomain Brute Force Tool

-This Python script is a subdomain brute-force tool designed to identify active subdomains of a specific target domain.
+This application is a subdomain brute-force tool designed to identify active subdomains of a specific target domain.
 It utilizes a user-provided wordlist to generate potential subdomains and then performs DNS queries to determine which of these subdomains are active.

 ## Usage